 - recording who created a document

-- encrypting the document before sending
+- encrypting the document before sharing or sending

 - tracking access